 How many adults and children in your group?

 Do you owe 'food' to the local landlord/government as was done in the past?

 So, to attempt to determine the quantity of seeds to grow this food let's start simple: One adult eating 2,200 calories a day.
-That is slightly more that just 'surviving', but it is only half of what our Victorian-age peasant/laborer would have eaten.
+That is slightly more than just 'surviving', but it is only half of what our Victorian-age peasant/laborer would have eaten.
 On a long & busy farming day, my exercise watches tells me I burned 4,500 calories.
-So keep that in mind, 'double' for hard working peasant life may be required.
+So keeping that in mind, 'double' for hard working peasant life may be required.